City riding guide

 For Bellevue bike routes, start with 520 Bridge Trail & Eastrail, Bellevue Botanical Garden Trails, and I‑90 Trail (Mountains to Sound).
 This guide highlights named corridors with route profiles, map links, and e-bike class notes in the route cards.

-State trail-access baseline: Washington generally allows Class 1 and Class 2 electric-assisted bicycles where bicycles are allowed, subject to local and facility rules.
-Class 3 electric-assisted bicycles are more restricted on shared-use paths an...
+Washington generally allows Class 1 and Class 2 electric-assisted bicycles where bicycles are allowed, subject to local and facility rules.
+Class 3 electric-assis...

 520 Bridge Trail & Eastrail